MSrakugo/PRM_Streamlit/README.md

 * **User-Friendly Interface**: The application is intuitively designed, ensuring ease of use for individuals with different levels of technical expertise.

 ## Requirement
+Before running the application, ensure you have the following requirements installed:

+- Python 3.x
+- Streamlit
+- LightGBM
+- Other dependencies listed in `requirements.txt`

+Note: Python 3.x and pip should be installed on your system.
+If not, you can download and install them from [Python's official website](https://www.python.org/downloads/).

 ## How to use